How to Start an LLC in Nebraska

 Employer identification numbers, or EINs, are important tax ID numbers issued by the Internal Revenue Service.
 They are used for tax filings, communications with the IRS, and hiring employees.
 In fact, an EIN is required to hire employees.

 It is easy to apply for an EIN online with the IRS.
 There is no cost to complete the application.
 You will be notified when your EIN has been issued.

 Apply for business licenses & permits

-Depending on the business, there may be requirements on the state, federal and local level.
+Depending on the business, there may be requirements on the state, federal and local levels.

 Nebraska does not require a statewide business license in most cases.
 However, companies in certain industries may require state permits.
 For example, liquor licenses for restaurants and bars are state-level licenses.
 At this time, you will also want to register for an unemployment insurance tax account, and an employee withholding tax account with the Nebraska Department of Revenue.